 As we were walking, I suddenly got a call from nature.
 I looked for a bathroom but soon realized that we are walking on an interstate highway.
 I have a lot of experience in attending these calls in the forest, in the open.
 But there was a challenge, there was no water.
 Vijai Yadav—always the lender of last resort—helped me to get a bottle of water and finally, I completed the task with a satisfactory feeling.

 We had to reach a small town—Visanagar.
 I once thought it was visa-nagar as almost all the Gujarati people are trying to get a visa to the USA!
 But jokes apart, it was a beautiful town very close to Vadnagar; birthplace of our PM—Narendra Modi.

-I have spent many nights in hospital but never in a maternity home!
+I have spent many nights in the hospital but never in a maternity home!

-While we were busy exploring the place, we interacted with many people and discussed about our mission.
+While we were busy exploring the place, we interacted with many people and discussed our mission.
 We got mixed responses, some thought it was a good idea, and some thought it as bullshit.
-There we me this man—Himmat Shah who came as our savior and guide.
-He took up the task of guiding us to the barber shop.
+There we met this man—Himmat Shah who came as our savior and guide.
+He took up the task of guiding us to the barbershop.

 He spoke in English and offered us guidance under the banner of GUEST IS GOD attitude that is stuffed in Indians.

 I was so embarrassed and requested him not to call me that, and just guide us the right way.
 I told him that I am of his grandson’s age and I’ll feel most comfortable if he calls me by my name.
 But he was quite determined to accompany me to the shop.
 He took me to a nice barber shop that was his favorite.
 Then, he not only told the barber to give me a nice shave but a head massage as well.
 On the top, he sat there till I was done and paid for my shave and head massage.